 This standard may seem clear on the surface, but upon further thought, you will see that it is fuzzy-wuzzy.
 How can a judge determine what is likely without both parties there?
 Without the other person in court to argue the other side of the case, it would be hard to lose, since anyone can make something sound dreadful and scary.

 Thus, judges almost always grant these ex parte orders.
-That is always the way it is when anyone hears only one side of a story, and judges are no exception.
+That is almost always the way it is when anyone hears only one side of a story, and judges are no exception.

 If an order is issued, then the court faxes it to the police station where the defendant lives, and a police officer brings or “serves” it on the defendant, who gets thrown out of his house, is kept from his children, and all the other wonderful things which you now know come from such an order.

 If it sounds unfair not to give notice to the other person involved in a critical legal matter that can result in the loss of a house, children, job, guns, and reputation, well, it certainly is.
 Naturally, the person trying to get the order can easily lie, since no opponent is there to question the lies or prove them wrong.
-Most of these orders are issued, since only one side is heard, and that side can really work the story to seem pathetic and horrible.

 Return (or Ten Day) Hearings